 The above syntactic enhancements significantly reduce the visual noise incurred when writing common mathematical formulae.
 Note that no whitespace may come between a numeric literal coefficient and the identifier or parenthesized expression which it multiplies.

-Juxtaposed literal coefficient syntax may conflict with two numeric literal syntaxes: hexadecimal integer literals and engineering notation for floating-point literals.
+Juxtaposed literal coefficient syntax may conflict with some numeric literal syntaxes: hexadecimal, octal and binary integer literals and engineering notation for floating-point literals.
 Here are some situations where syntactic conflicts arise:

 - The hexadecimal integer literal expression